Anna Odobescu

-Anna Odobescu (born 3 November 1991) is a Moldovan singer and actress.
+Anna Odobescu (born 3 November 1991) is a Moldovan singer.
 She represented her country at the Eurovision Song Contest 2019 with her song "Stay", after winning the national selection show O melodie pentru Europa on 2 March 2019.
 She failed to qualify from the semi-finals.
 In 2020, she appeared in the Netflix film Eurovision Song Contest: The Story Of Fire Saga, playing herself.